WaveEngine/EvergineDocs/src/manual/addons/xrv/messaging.md

-Here is the improved version of your text with correct grammar:

 # Messaging

-_XRV_ includes a simple implementation of the publisher-subscriber pattern, enabling you to communicate between two separate parts of code using messages.
-You can use it in components, services, or any other elements as needed.
-You can emit any type of message through this channel; however, it is recommended to create specific message types that can contain any information you consider useful.
+_XRV_ provides a straightforward implementation of the publisher-subscriber pattern, allowing different parts of your application to communicate via messages.
+This system can be used in components, services, or any other elements as needed.
+You can emit any type of message; however, it's recommended to create specific message types that contain any relevant information.

-To emit a message, just create a custom message class and use the _Publish_ method.
+To send a message, create a custom message class and use the _Publish_ method.

 ```csharp
 public class MyMessage